mikeromero2/markdown/buffalo_soldiers_quote.md

 # #5 - Free site hosting on Netlify:
-To remain on the free tier of hosting and avoid an extra monthly fee of $45, I can optimize the website to use smart caching, client-side routing, server-side pre-rendering and other techniques to reduce bandwidth to a fraction of what it would be.
-I will also have intercept and modify the build process so that chapter administrators won't cause site rebuilds from updating to exceed the free tier usage. (https://www.netlify.com/pricing/)
+To remain on the free tier of hosting and avoid an extra monthly fee of $45 / month, I can optimize the front-end by implementing smart caching, client-side routing, server-side pre-rendering and other techniques to reduce bandwidth to a fraction of what it would be.
+I will also modify the build process so that chapter administrators won't exceed the free tier usage for site rebuilds. (https://www.netlify.com/pricing/)

 ### cost:
  $200 development fee

-# Total Package price (includes everything above)

-### $7.00 / mo / ch (rounded down)
-### $2,900 development fee